nmshd/documentation/_includes/scenarios/integrate/request-and-response-introduction.md

 ## Requests

+<div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/03ed5248-af12-4a50-bac1-73831f2c3cf9" id="ceYMAtD21aWY"></iframe></div>

 ### Structure of Requests

 A [Request]({% link _docs_integrate/data-model-overview.md %}#request) can be created by an Identity and sent to a peer to exchange information with them.
-The prerequisite for this is an already existing Relationship to prevent mischievous usage.
 Specifying the exact demands to the peer, [RequestItem]({% link _docs_integrate/data-model-overview.md %}#requestitem)s are the core of the Request.
 In case multiple RequestItems should be answered jointly, e.g. to enhance the structure for the user, they can be combined to a [RequestItemGroup]({% link _docs_integrate/data-model-overview.md %}#requestitemgroup).
 After creating the Request, it can be transmitted either via a Template (see [Requests over Templates]({% link _docs_integrate/requests-over-templates.md %})) or via a Message (see [Requests over Messages]({% link _docs_integrate/requests-over-messages.md %})).

 ### Types of RequestItems

-To extinguish different scenarios, how you would like to use Requests, there are different types of RequestItems tailored to them.
+To extinguish different scenarios how to use Requests, there are various types of RequestItems tailored to them.
 They are all described in detail on the [Requests and RequestItems]({% link _docs_integrate/requests-and-requestitems.md %}) page.
 Here, we just want to give a brief overview:

 - [AuthenticationRequestItem]({% link _docs_integrate/requests-and-requestitems.md %}#authenticationrequestitem)s can be used to request an authentication, e.g. for a login to a website
-- [ConsentRequestItem]({% link _docs_integrate/requests-and-requestitems.md %}#consentrequestitem)s can be used to request a consent to a freely configurable text, e.g. to receive a newsletter
+- [ConsentRequestItem]({% link _docs_integrate/requests-and-requestitems.md %}#consentrequestitem)s can be used to request consent to a freely configurable text, e.g. to receive a newsletter
 - [CreateAttributeRequestItem]({% link _docs_integrate/requests-and-requestitems.md %}#createattributerequestitem)s can be used to create an Identity- or RelationshipAttribute with a fixed value for a peer, e.g. a certificate
 - [FreeTextRequestItem]({% link _docs_integrate/requests-and-requestitems.md %}#freetextrequestitem)s can be used to send a free text to a contact, that in turn can accept it with a free text as well
 - [ProposeAttributeRequestItem]({% link _docs_integrate/requests-and-requestitems.md %}#proposeattributerequestitem)s can be used to ask the peer for Attributes, already suggesting answers, e.g. asking for an address and setting the country of the organization as default
 - [ReadAttributeRequestItem]({% link _docs_integrate/requests-and-requestitems.md %}#readattributerequestitem)s can be used to ask a peer for Attributes, e.g. asking for an address
-- [ShareAttributeRequestItem]({% link _docs_integrate/requests-and-requestitems.md %}#shareattributerequestitem)s can be used to share own Attributes with a contact, e.g. the DisplayName when requesting a new Relationship
+- [ShareAttributeRequestItem]({% link _docs_integrate/requests-and-requestitems.md %}#shareattributerequestitem)s can be used to share own Attributes with a contact, e.g. the DisplayName

 ### Properties associated with Requests